tier4/ota-client/tools/offline_ota_image_builder/README.md

   -w <DEVICE>, --write-to <DEVICE>
                         write the image to <DEVICE> and prepare the device as external cache source device.
-  --confirm-write-to    writing generated to <DEVICE> without inter-active confirmation, only valid
+  --force-write-to    prepare <DEVICE> as external cache source device without inter-active confirmation,
-                        when used with -w option.
+                      only valid when used with -w option.
 ```

 Execute the image builder by directly calling it from the source code.
 This package requires `root` permission to run(required by extracting OTA image and preparing external cache source device).

 Option `--image <ECU_NAME>:<IMAGE_PATH>[:<IMAGE_VERSION>]` is used to specify OTA image to be included.
 This option can be used multiple times to specify multiple OTA images.

 Option `--write-to <DEVICE>` is used to prepare external cache source device used by otaproxy.
 The specified device will be formatted as `ext4`, fslabel with `ota_cache_src`, and be exported with the built offline OTA image's rootfs.
+If this package is used in a non-interactive script, option `--force-write-to` can be used to bypass interactive confirmation.

 Option `--output <OUTPUT>` specify where to save the exported tar archive of built image.